karobarari/Ncnews-project-api/README.md

 NC news API

-Welcome to my Northcoders Backend Project!
+Welcome to my NC-news Backend Project!

-To follow along with me, you will need to do a few things before getting started.
+To follow along with me, you must do a few things before getting started.

-Go to my online repository and create your own fork: https://github.com/karobarari/Ncnews-project-api
+Go to my online repository and create your fork: https://github.com/karobarari/Ncnews-project-api

-Then, navigate to your local directory and clone your newly created repo by using the command below.
+Then, you can just navigate to your local directory and clone your newly created repo by using the command below.

 git clone <your-repo-name.git>